Image size 1600x900. Swimmer alternating steady and faster lengths in a lap pool.

 How hard should this mixed workout feel?

 Moderate effort.
-The goal is steady pacing, not speed.
+The goal is pacing control and clean technique, not sprint speed.

 Can I swap the drills?

 Yes.
-Use any simple drill that helps you feel balanced and long.
+Use a simple drill that helps your balance, timing, and long body line.

 What if 1200 yards is too long?